 Budget – Sydney Central YHA

-The largest hostel in Sydney, Sydney Central YHA is located 2 minutes walk from Central Station
+The largest hostel in Sydney, Sydney Central YHA, is a 2-minute walk from Central Station.

-There are also good public spaces, laundry facilities, a pool and family or ensuite rooms available.
-After the YHA in the Rocks, this would be my choice for a hostel bed in Sydney.
+Good public spaces, laundry facilities, a pool, and family or ensuite rooms are available.
+This would be my choice for a hostel bed in Sydney after the YHA in the Rocks.

 Check out the rooms and prices of YHA Central Station